niloy22niloy/Blog-Test/README.md

 Category must be added from the admin panel, otherwise Post will not added.

 ## Installation
-First=>download the file
+- download the file
-Secondly=>add db name otherwise you will see an error Thirdly=>after db name,migrate the migration file Fourth=>Then seed the UsersTableSeeder
+- add db name otherwise you will see an error
+- after db name,migrate the migration file
+- Then seed the UsersTableSeeder
-Last=>Find the user name and passowrd of admin from the UsersTableSeeder
+- Find the user name and passowrd of admin from the UsersTableSeeder